Lady-Bee/feedwell/README.md

 ## Contributing

-We are looking to add more features to this project but will definitely open it to contributions at its completion
+We are looking to add more features to this project but will definitely open it to contributions at its completion.